Info on Careers in Baking and Pastry Arts

 I have no formal experience or training in baking or pastry – can I really do this?

 You can!
-Many of our students here at Dorsey Schools have little to no formal experience prior to beginning their training.
+Many of our students here at Dorsey College have little to no formal experience prior to beginning their training.
 That is why it is very important for someone interested in pursuing a career in Baking and Pastry Arts to evaluate their options when it comes to baking and pastry schools.

 What type of training is needed to work in the Baking and Pastry Arts?